Last Updated on February 19, 2021 by

-If you have a loved one suffering from addiction, it is important to allow them to talk about it if they wish, and listen without judgment.
+If you have a loved one suffering from addiction, it is important to allow them to talk about it, if they wish, and listen without judgment.
 Encourage treatment if asked, and do not present yourself as an expert on the subject.
-The inability to talk about addiction is one of the stigmas that prevent treatment and showing a willingness to discuss it can help remove the stigma.
+The inability to talk about addiction is one of the stigmas that prevents treatment.
+Showing a willingness to discuss it can help remove the stigma.

 Finally, the public must address institutional stigmas and their barriers to treatment by persistently petitioning for change.
 Write to your senators and representatives and request a review of the laws that cause individuals dealing with addiction to underutilize treatment.
 Participate in community events that promote treatment for these individuals instead of resorting to jail time and fees.